There were 11 million victims of the Holocaust (or 6 million Jewish victims and 5 million non-Jewish victims)

 German Jews were a large proportion of Germany’s population

 When Hitler became Chancellor of Germany in 1933, the global Jewish population was around 15.3 million.
 Approximately 9.5 million Jews lived in Europe, making Europe the home of more than 60% of the world’s Jewish population, even though Jews only comprised of 1.7% of the total European population.
 The largest Jewish community was in Poland where 3,250,000 Jews, 9.8% of the Polish population, lived.
 Germany had approximately 565,000 Jews that made up less than one percent of its total population.

 Adolf Hitler was Jewish

 While this myth has endured over time, Adolf Hitler was not Jewish.
 The idea stems from rumors that Hitler’s grandfather was Jewish.
 However, few historians and scholars believe this is true.
-Hitler’s father, Alios, was registered as an illegitimate child with no father, meaning that Hitler was unable to produce the certificate of origin he required of every German citizen.
-Another rumor was that Alios’s mother, Hitler’s grandmother, worked in the home of a wealthy Jew and there is some chance a son in the household got Hitler’s grandmother pregnant.
+Hitler’s father, Alois, was registered as an illegitimate child with no father, meaning that Hitler was unable to produce the certificate of origin he required of every German citizen.
+Another rumor was that Alois’s mother, Hitler’s grandmother, worked in the home of a wealthy Jew and there is some chance a son in the household got Hitler’s grandmother pregnant.
 While Hitler’s grandmother did work for a wealthy Jewish family, no evidence suggests she was impregnated by someone in the family.

 A Jewish doctor killed Adolf Hitler’s mother